How Does ReWild Work?

 All about flora

 Plants well-adapted to your location means they will perform well and establish quickly.
-Healthy plants are much better equipped to with stand disease, extreme weather conditions, and subtle variations in the environment.
+Healthy plants are much better equipped to withstand disease, extreme weather conditions, and subtle variations in the environment.
 More importantly, healthy plants grown in ideal conditions quickly become the foundation for a thriving ecosystem within the garden.
-Attracting a wide range of wildlife from native butterflies, birds, reptiles, mammals, and other critical critters.
+These will attract and support a wide range of wildlife from native butterflies, birds, reptiles, mammals, and other critical critters.

 Critical ‘Critters’